-They say that in Bilbao the size of one’s balconies was a sign of one’s wealth.
+They say that in Bilbao the size of one’s balcony was a sign of one’s wealth.
 With this in mind I kept an eye on the balconies that lined the city’s old streets.
 Perhaps I didn’t look close enough, or my eye is not trained in the nuances of balcony architecture, but everyone looked pretty darn poor.
 But hey, at least they had balconies!

 Another wine stop!

 The guys enjoyed their drinks and I enjoyed watching the parade of people that passed through the plaza.
 We wandered some more of the streets and checked out a few of the shops, but generally we did not see anything that called to us to stick around.
 Besides, we had a Destination for the night!

 It was my turn to drive (those mid-morning drinks came pretty early today!) and the road meandered west along the coast, playing peek-a-boo with the Atlantic.
 The weather was fantastic, with blue skies above, a blue ocean to the north and forested green mountains to the south.